leo-jcq/leo-jcq/README.md

 ### Hey, I'm Léo 👋

-I'm a 20-year-old developer based in France, and I'm passionate about crafting digital experiences.
+I'm a 20-year-old developer based in France, and I'm passionate about crafting websites.

 ## 📦 Toolbox